Campfire Cooking In The Wild

 Campfires In Canada – What You Have To Know

-For many campers cooking on a campfire is a special bond with nature.
-Romantic light flickering over the campsite, the crackle of the logs as they burn down to ashes while you listen out into the dark for strange noises.
+For many campers, cooking on a campfire is a special bond with nature.
+Romantic light flickering over the campsite, the crackle of the logs as they burn down to ashes, while you listen out into the dark for strange noises.
 For lots of visitors to Canada, a campfire experience is like living a piece of Canada’s history.

-Sitting around a campfire on a clear night in the backcountry sharing stories, singing songs, and roasting marshmallows, how more authentic can it be.
+Sitting around a campfire on a clear night in the backcountry, sharing stories, singing songs, and roasting marshmallows, how more authentic can it be?

-Before going into the backcountry you need to check if there are fire restrictions or bans in that specific area.
+Before going into the backcountry, you need to check if there are fire restrictions or bans in that specific area.

 What To Do During Campfire Restrictions And Bans

-When there is a fire restriction you can still enjoy an authentic campfire cooking experience by using a portable campfire device that is CSA or ULC approved, as a safe alternative.
+When there is a fire restriction, you can still enjoy an authentic campfire cooking experience by using a portable campfire device that is CSA or ULC approved, as a safe alternative.

 Portable campfires for cooking are sparks and smoke-free.
-Many devices include a cooking rack allowing you to brew real cowboy coffee or cook in a skillet.
+Many devices include a cooking rack, allowing you to brew real cowboy coffee or cook in a skillet.

-Portable campfires can be purchased at local hardware, camping, or RV retailers.
-Some campgrounds, including many BC Parks and Private Campgrounds, rent propane campfires for camper use.
-Please note, depending on the conditions, portable campfire and stove devices may be restricted or even prohibited as well.
+Please note that, depending on the conditions, portable campfire and stove devices may be restricted or even prohibited as well.
 That’s when you miss out on a campfire cooking experience.

-For more information on local conditions, or on acceptable portable stoves and campfire devices, check with the local authorities.
+For more information on local conditions or on acceptable portable stoves and campfire devices, check with the local authorities.

 My Personal Tips On Campfire Cooking

 Every good cook knows that there is more to good food than just a recipe.
-It is also necessary to have the right tools and to know how to use them.
+It is also necessary to have the right tools and know how to use them.

 Cooking over the campfire is the most idealistic vision of cooking outdoors.
 It’s hard to beat the taste of food cooked over a campfire.